pocomane/MiSTer_Batch_Control/Readme.md

 mbc list_content
 ```

-It will list all the rom in the default MiSTer directories.
-Each rome is
+It will list all the games in the default directory.
+Each game is preceded by
-preceded by the system name and a space.
-The system name is upper case and has
+the system name and a space.
+The system name is upper case and has no spaces.

-no spaces.
+Please note that the directory is not recursivelly searched; linux has better
+tools for such purpose.
+This command is meant just to give a quick feedback
+of the `mbc` functionalities.

 ## Command load_all_as